Other Board Tricks

 The Typing of the Dead: Overkill has hi-res sound & graphics, and custom dictionaries such as this Shakespeare one!

 For the record: I like both.
 The original is what I've gone to for basic typing training, though.
+And the second one is sometimes a little too hard for casual play – but well worth it!

 More info and downloads through these links: